Slicer/ExtensionsIndex/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] License: We suggest you use a permissive license that includes patent and contribution clauses.
 This will help protect developers and ensure the code remains freely available.
 We suggest you use the [Slicer License](https://github.com/Slicer/Slicer/blob/master/License.txt) or the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Always mention in your README file the license you have chosen.
 If you choose a different license, explain why to the extension maintainers.
 Depending on the license we may not be able to host your work.
 Read [here](https://opensource.guide/legal/#which-open-source-license-is-appropriate-for-my-project) to learn more about licenses.

-[If you have any questions or comments then please describe them here.]
+If you have any questions or comments then please describe by commenting below.